 4.4: Tools of Cognitive Neuroscience – EEG and MEG

 Electroencephalography (EEG) measures the electrical activity of the brain and has been used for a century (e.g., Berger, 1929).
 When large populations of neurons are active, they create a small electrical voltage that passes through the skull and scalp.
-Electrodes placed on the participant’s head pick up the voltages, which are amplified and recorded.
+Electrodes on the participant’s head pick up the voltages, which are amplified and recorded.
 Researchers can record the voltages from brain activity as the participant performs a task.

 Picture of an EEG recording cap.